phattea/PhatTea/recipe_original-2.0-beta.md

  **Crisp, clean flavor!**

- _This version was an experiment in making a blend of Phat Tea that is fully original_
+ _This version was an experiment in making a blend of Phat Tea that is fully free and original_